1. Blood Pressure Basics

 2. Lycopene and Cardiovascular Health

 Lycopene is a powerful antioxidant and a natural pigment found in red fruits and vegetables, most notably in tomatoes and tomato-based products.
 It belongs to the carotenoid family, which is a group of phytonutrients that are known for their health-promoting properties.
-Over the years, Lycopene has garnered significant attention for its potential role in promoting cardiovascular health.
+Over the years, lycopene has garnered significant attention for its potential role in promoting cardiovascular health.

 Cardiovascular Benefits of Lycopene